Architecture

 QuickJS reality: ES2023, minus timers

 On the PSP the JavaScript engine is QuickJS (Bellard's engine, the 2026-06-04 build), which is roughly ES2023.
-Modern syntax works — logical assignment operators, and importantly WeakRef and FinalizationRegistry are both available, which PocketJS uses as a backstop for reclaiming abandoned nodes.
+Modern syntax works — logical assignment operators, WeakRef, and FinalizationRegistry are available.
+PocketJS node lifetime does not depend on garbage-collector timing: the mirror tree uses an explicit end-of-frame sweep plus retain / release for detached subtrees.

 What is not there shapes the API surface: